viega/hatrack/docs/sets.md

 --

+[^1]: Other mutation operations that get beat to a CAS can linearize themselves to a straightforward place without much issue.
+Deletes cannot if we want to be able get insertion ordering right.
+If we don't are about insertion ordering, there is no challenge making deletes wait-free.

+[^2]: And make sure it eventually triggers our cleanup handler when it is safe, if appropriate.

-[^1]: Actually, as described below, we also need to acquire a pointer to the current store, so if a migration is happening in parallel, our linearization point may not map to the epoch R1.
+[^3]: Actually, as described below, we also need to acquire a pointer to the current store, so if a migration is happening in parallel, our linearization point may not map to the epoch R1.
 Specifically, if we acquire the migrated store, our linearization point will be the point that the migration linearizes to.